-The fee schedule was last revised during the April 2019 Council meeting for implementation in October 2019.
+The fee schedule was last revised during the October 2022 Council meeting for implementation May 1, 2023.
 Fees are not refundable.

 Fee Explanation of Fees and Charges Applicant Status An institution applying to be a new college of podiatric medicine or a college that has had accreditation withdrawn and is seeking to regain accreditation is assessed an initial application fee of \$5,000.
 Candidate Status Application An institution seeking candidate status of a new college of podiatric medicine is assessed an application fee of \$10,000.
 Preaccreditation An institution seeking preaccreditation of a new college of podiatric medicine is assessed a fee of \$10,000.
 On-Site Evaluation An institution to be evaluated by the Council is responsible for paying the full and actual costs associated with all on-site evaluation visits.
 The fee includes reimbursement for evaluator expenses along with the cost of meeting facilities, if necessary.
-Payment of a \$10,000 preassessment is requested from the institution prior to each evaluation visit.
-The institution is billed for the costs beyond the preassessment following the visit or is refunded monies if the preassessment overestimated the actual costs.
-Annual Assessment Institutions are assessed an annual continuation fee of \$5,000.
+Payment of a \$15,000 preassessment is requested from the institution prior to each evaluation visit.
+The institution is billed for any costs beyond the preassessment following the visit.
+Annual Assessment Institutions are assessed an annual continuation fee of \$6,000.